FadyMohareb/rsv/README.md

 │   │── Dockerfile
 ```

 Detailed document for the Flask backend (`web` service) and client `frontend` are available, see [**Auto-generating documentation with Sphinx**](#auto-generating-documentation-with-sphinx) for more details.
-Both follow standard practices.
-The `nginx` service is very standard as well.
+Both follow standard development practices.
+The `nginx` service is also fairly standard.

 ## Deployment